Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: Proofs for Section

 \charUCQwithFin*

 To prove the theorem, we need a way to handle the non-rooted parts of the queries in Condition~(b) uniformly when constructing a fitting ontology from a finite interpretation that satisfies Conditions~(a) and~(b).
-We achieve this by introducing a fresh role $u$ that simulates a universal role within each component of the disjoint union from Point~(a).
-The following lemma shows that under this assumption, existential \Lmc-queries can be treated as a union of rooted \Lmc-queries.
+We achieve this by introducing a fresh role $u$ that simulates a universal role within each component of the disjoint union from Condition~(a).
+The following lemma shows that, with this gadget, existential \Lmc-queries can be treated as a union of rooted \Lmc-queries.